2025 World Women's Handball Championship: Qualification

-The World Championship hosts will be directly qualified, along with the reigning world champions.
+The World Championship hosts were directly qualified, along with the reigning world champions.

-Since there are two organisers, all from Europe, the number of compulsory places for Europe is reduced by one: 3 instead of default 4.
-The number of compulsory places awarded to other continental confederation remains unchanged.
-In regards to the 12 performance spots, and based on the results of the 2023 Women's World Championship, Europe receives 11 more spots, while South and Central America takes 1.
+Since there were two organisers, all from Europe, the number of compulsory places for Europe was reduced by one: three instead of default four.
+The number of compulsory places awarded to other continental confederation remained unchanged.
+In regards to the 12 performance spots, and based on the results of the 2023 Women's World Championship, Europe received 11 more spots, while South and Central America took one.

-The slot allocation is as follows:
+The slot allocation was as follows: